 Once we have established that your accounts have PPI we will get in touch with you again to discuss the details of the complaint.
-Our experienced staff will guide you through the questions the banks want to ask and have a detailed understanding of the mis-selling reasons.
+Our staff will discuss the questions the banks want to ask.

-We strictly chase the bank to enforce a final decision within 8 weeks.
+The banks should issue a response within 8 weeks of their acknowledgment.
 Hopefully at this point your claim is upheld.
 We carefully check each offer is fully upheld, if it’s not we will discuss your options with you.
 Unfortunately banks have been known to reject claims on the basis that they sold you the wrong type of policy or other similar partial upholds.
 These may seem like full payouts however they are simply avoiding a full payout.

-If nesessary we will escalate rejected cases to the Financial Ombudsman Service, Financial Services Compensation Scheme, underwriters of policies or even Solicitors.
-We have experience working with all of these parties on your behalf and will continue fighting where many companies will give up.
+If necessary we will escalate rejected cases to the Financial Ombudsman Service, Financial Services Compensation Scheme or underwriters of policies.
+We have experience working with all of these parties on your behalf.